Jade Goody's cancer story shocked the nation. Here we outline how the mum-of-two's cancer developed.

 According to the NHS Cancer Screening Programme, this is incredibly rare.
 In 2006 only 54 women under the age of 25 died from cervical cancer.
 In 2016 854 people died from cervical cancer in England.

 Symptoms of cervical cancer at a young age could include abnormal bleeding (such as between periods and after sex) and abnormal discharge.
 However, these symptoms could be caused by a number of things, and don’t necessarily mean you’ve got cervical cancer.

-Jade is treated for an ovarian cyst
+Jade received treatment for an ovarian cyst.

 The NHS Cancer Screening Programme says: An abnormality in a smear test doesn’t necessarily mean you’ve got cancer, sometimes it just means you’ve got an abnormality that can go away on its own.

 Abnormalities are split into 4 levels, and even the most serious can be treated before cells become cancerous.